backchatio/hookup/src/main/site/server_guide.md

 {% code_ref ../scala/io/backchat/hookup/examples/PrintingEchoServer.scala default_server %}

-##### JSON formats
-There are a few things that stand out in that code sample.
-There is a DefaultFormats on the first line which are lift-json formats.
-You can find more explanation about those in the [lift-json readme](https://github.com/lift/framework/tree/master/core/json#serialization) in the serialization section.
-The default json protocols use lift-json to parse and generate json structures.

-##### Wire format
-The wire format on the second line is a type-class/strategy for that knows how to serialize and deserialize messages for transport.
-Depending on which wireformat it may know about all the messages the websocket server knows about to enable the reliabillity features of the server, like message acking.
-The [`JsonProtocolWireFormat`](http://backchatio.github.com/hookup/scaladoc/#io.backchat.hookup.JsonProtocolWireFormat) takes an implicit formats parameter which is provided by the JSON formats on the first line.

 ##### Creating a server
-Once you've got the implicits in place to provide context you're ready to start a server.
 A [`HookupServer`](http://backchatio.github.com/hookup/scaladoc/#io.backchat.hookup.HookupServer) has 2 methods that allow you to register callbacks on either startup or shutdown.
 There are more things you can configure on a server than just the port.
 Take a look at the [`ServerInfo`]() class to find out all the properties.

 {% code_ref ../scala/io/backchat/hookup/server.scala server_info %}